 Regardless of changes to the Constitution, the following must remain:

-- At least three officer positions, comprised of President, Secretary, and Treasurer must exist.
+- At least three officer positions, consisting of President, Secretary, and Treasurer must exist.

 - Officer elections must be held between December 1st and January 31st of each calendar year with officers serving for one year.